 This is a half recipe.
 It makes a couple dozen standard-size cookies.
 (I get more because I make them tinier.)
 I always feel like I’m swimming in cookies when I make the full volume, but if you’re feeding a crowd, go ahead and double it.

 New note, 2/2/13: We’ve gotten in the habit (terrible habit, heh) of making these lately, Oatmeal Raisin Chocolate Chip-style.
-We use no nuts, 1/2 cup raisins and 3/4 cup chocolate chips (but prefer to hand-chop chocolate because those coarse pieces will melt into heavenly puddles) for the mix-ins and highly encourage you to try it.
-When using chocolate, we drop the sugar down to a heaped 1/2 cup.
+We use no nuts, 1/2 cup (80 grams) raisins and 3/4 cup (130 grams) chocolate chips for the mix-ins and highly encourage you to try it.
+When using chocolate, I drop the sugar down to a heaped 1/2 cup.

 At this point you can either chill the dough for a bit in the fridge and then scoop it, or scoop the cookies onto a sheet and then chill the whole tray before baking them.
 You could also bake them right away, if you’re impatient, but I do find that they end up slighly less thick.
 Either way, heat oven to 350°F (175°C) before you scoop the cookies, so that it’s fully heated when you’re ready to put them in.